Sudanese nomadic conflicts: January

 Fighting between tribes in Darfur erupted in January 2013 following the collapse of law and order caused by the rebelling of African rebels against the Arab-led government.
-Control of the Jebel Amer gold mine in El Sireaf, North Darfur was a key aim of the rival Bani Hussein and Rizeigat tribes.
+Control of the Jebel Amer gold mine in El Sireaf, North Darfur was a key aim of rival Bani Hussein and Rizeigat tribes.
 Some of the tribesmen had formerly fought for the government and had been armed by them; some of the tribesmen remain on the government payroll.
 The United Nations estimated more than 100 deaths and 100,000 people displaced.
 A ceasefire agreement was reached by the end of the month.

 Figures released by a member of the ruling National Congress Party in late February placed casualties in the Jebel Amer fighting to be 510 killed and 865 wounded.
 There were known to have been 68 villages destroyed and 120 partially damaged along with 20,000 families displaced and confirmed cases of rape.